Classifying spaces of finite groups of tame representation type: The cyclic case

 \section{The cyclic case}

-In this section, we summarise the results on groups with cyclic Sylow $p$-subgroups, from the papers~\cite{Benson/Greenlees:2021a,Benson/Greenlees:bg9}.
+In this section, we summarise the results on groups with cyclic Sylow $p$-subgroups, from Benson and Greenlees~\cite{Benson/Greenlees:2021a,Benson/Greenlees:2023a}.

 Let $G$ be a finite group with cyclic Sylow $p$-subgroups, and let $\kk$ be a field of characteristic $p$.
-Then by Theorem~\ref{th:abelian}, the inclusion of a Sylow $p$-normaliser $N_G(D)\to G$ and the quotient map $N_G(D)\to N_G(D)/O_{p'}N_G(D)$ induce homotopy equivalences
+Then by Theorem~\ref{th:abelian}, the inclusion of a Sylow $p$-normaliser $N_G(D)\to G$ and the quotient map $N_G(D)\to N_G(D)/O_{p'}N_G(D)$ (Notation~\ref{no:gt}) induce homotopy equivalences

-So it suffices to discuss the case $\bZ/p^n\rtimes\bZ/q$, where $q\ge 2$ is a divisor of $p-1$ and $\bZ/q$ acts faithfully on $\bZ/p^n$.
-Indeed, even in the case of a block with cyclic defect group of order $p^n$ and inertial index $q$, the $p$-completed classifying space (see Remark~\ref{rk:Linck}) has the same homotopy type.
+The automorphism group of a cyclic group of order $p^n$ is abelian, and its $p'$-part is cyclic of order $p-1$.
+So using Remark~\ref{rk:DH}, it suffices to discuss the case $\bZ/p^n\rtimes\bZ/q$, where $q\ge 2$ is a divisor of $p-1$ and $\bZ/q$ acts faithfully on $\bZ/p^n$.
+Indeed, even in the case of a block with cyclic defect group of order $p^n$ and inertial index $q$, the $p$-completed classifying space (see Remark~\ref{rk:Linck}) has the homotopy type of $B(\bZ/p^n\rtimes\bZ/q)\phat$.

 So set

 where $\gamma$ is a primitive $q$th root of unity modulo $p^n$.
 Setting

 the group algebra is given by